 - My Account

-Warfield was the eldest of five sons from West Helene Arkansas.
+Warfield was the eldest of five sons from West Helene, Arkansas.
 While very young, his father, Robert, moved the family to Rochester, New York seeking better educational and employment opportunities.
-While in high school, Warfield entered the regional auditions of the National Music Educators League Competition and the National Finals later that year in St. Louis winning both.
+While in high school, Warfield entered the regional auditions of the National Music Educators League Competition and the National Finals later that year in St. Louis, winning both.

 His recital debut in New York's Town Hall in 1950 put him into the front ranks of concert artists.
 That historic debut was celebrated in 1975 at Carnegie Hall for its 25th anniversary culminating in a Warfield recital for the benefit of the Duke Ellington Center.
 Through the years, critics have seen Warfield's superiority stemming from his unusual ability as an actor, which he has proven often in singing roles as well as those merely spoken.
 His most famous role is the title role in George Gershwin's opera Porgy and Bess.

 In 1996, live presentations of Showboat and, in 1997, Harlem Rhapsody were added to the JCJB/Warfield touring schedule.
 It is not an exaggeration to say that he was to become one of America's artistic greats.
-William Warfield died in September 2002 from complication of a neck injury from a fall.
+William Warfield died in September 2002 from complications of a neck injury from a fall.